Skip To Main Content

 Important factors to consider before you retire part-time

 In addition to how your age and earnings may impact your Social Security benefits, consider how a difference in income, whether lower or higher, could impact your budget and tax bracket.
-Gambino notes that to supplement your phased retirement income, you may want to withdraw from retirement accounts.
+Gambino notes that to supplement your phased retirement income, you may want to withdraw from retirement accounts link opens in a new window.
 “However, if you make withdrawals from certain types of IRAs and 401(k)s, you will have to pay taxes on the funds you withdraw, so you’ll want to figure this into your planning and decision-making about part-time retirement,” he adds .

 Other considerations include your vision of retirement, such as where you want to live, how you want to spend your time, whether you want to travel and so on.
 Your overall health can also factor into your choices.